hbctraining/Training-modules/RShiny/lessons/css/css_radioButtons.md

 ### Targeting Specific Choices

-If you only want to make changes to a specific choices then you can use `:nth-child` pseudo class like:
+If you only want to make changes to specific choices then you can use `:nth-child` pseudo class like:

 ```
+/* radioButtons Choice Label Specific */
 .radio:nth-child(<insert_element_number>) {
   color: red
 }
 ```

-Where `<insert_element_number>` represents a 1-indexed numbering of the radioButton choices.
+Where `<insert_element_number>` represents a 1-indexed numbering of the `radioButton` choice.

 ## radioButtons Choice Circles

-An example CSS entry for the radioButtons choice circles is below:
+An example CSS entry for the `radioButtons` choice circles is below:

 ```
+/* radioButtons Choice Circles */
 .radio input[type="radio"] {
   accent-color: red;
   opacity: 50%;